Sensitivity to sub-GeV dark matter from cosmic-ray scattering with very-high-energy gamma-ray observatories: Gamma-ray production from cosmic-ray scattering off dark matter

-Finally, inspired by Ref.~\cite{Cyburt:2002uw}, we will investigate if the derived upper bounds for $\sigma^{\rm inel}_{\rm p \chi}$ improve the current exclusion limits on the elastic cross section obtained in colliders and direct detection experiments.
-In order to relate the inelastic to the elastic cross section, we assume either the relation predicted by the \textit{black disc} limit for asymptotic center of mass energies \cite{Collins:1977jy} such that $\sigma_{\rm p \chi}^{\rm inel} = \sigma_{\rm p \chi}^{\rm el}$, or a relation similar to what is verified in $pp$ collisions at the LHC~\cite{Broilo:2020pjr}, $\sigma_{\rm p \chi }^{\rm inel} = 8/3\, \sigma_{\rm p \chi}^{\rm el}$ .
+Finally, inspired by Ref.~\cite{Cyburt:2002uw}, we will investigate if the derived upper bounds for $\sigma^{\rm inel}_{\rm p \chi}$ improve the current exclusion limits on the elastic cross-section obtained in colliders and direct detection experiments.
+The theoretical description of the connection between these two observables is still an open question, which implies that currently it is only possible to relate the inelastic and elastic cross-sections in a model - dependent way.
+In our analysis, such a relation will be established assuming that these quantities behave as the corresponding cross-sections for proton - proton interactions.
+In particular, in order to relate the inelastic to the elastic cross-section, we assume either the relation predicted by the \textit{black disc} limit for asymptotic center of mass energies ($\sqrt{s} \rightarrow \infty$) \cite{Collins:1977jy} such that $\sigma_{\rm p \chi}^{\rm inel} = \sigma_{\rm p \chi}^{\rm el}$, or a relation similar to what is verified in $pp$ collisions at the LHC energies ($\sqrt{s} \approx 7 - 13$ TeV) ~\cite{Broilo:2020pjr}, $\sigma_{\rm p \chi }^{\rm inel} = 8/3\, \sigma_{\rm p \chi}^{\rm el}$.
+Surely, other choices could be considered.
+However, these two choices cover the possibilities that are consistent with the assumption that $\sigma_{\rm p \chi}$ behaves as the $pp$ cross-sections.